 1. Make a list of all expenses

-First thing you should do is make a list of all your likely expenses in this holiday season.
-This list will include all the gifts, traveling expenses, wrapping papers, donations, decorations and holiday cards.
+The first thing you should do is make a list of all your likely expenses in this holiday season.
+This list will include all the gifts, traveling expenses, wrapping papers, donations, decorations, and holiday cards.
 You can also add the outings you have planned.
 This is a crucial first step in budgeting for holidays because it gives you an idea of what things you need to cover.

 2. Set a spending limit